Sodalite at a Glance

 Crystal Grids

 Use Sodalite in a grid focused on communication, truth, or intellectual clarity.
-Pair with Lapis Lazuli for enhanced Third Eye activation, Celestite for angelic guidance, and Clear Quartz to amplify mental clarity.
+Pair it with Lapis Lazuli for stronger Third Eye activation, Celestite for angelic guidance, and Clear Quartz to amplify mental clarity.
 For a study grid, combine Sodalite with Fluorite (concentration) and Citrine (mental energy) to create an intellectually stimulating energy field.

 How Do You Cleanse & Charge Sodalite?